pmartindev/chef-mozilla_firefox/README.md

 ## Usage

-Include the default recipe on a node's runlist to ensure that Firefox is installed.
+Include default recipe in a cookbook or a run list to install Firefox browser.

-The following example retrieves the version installed by using `firefox_version` method:
+The following example retrieves version installed by using `firefox_version` method:

 ```ruby
 v = firefox_version